Recommended salary and benefit rates for student and non-student assistants paid from research grants

 Postdoctoral Fellows (PDF)

 Postdoctoral fellows are paid through payroll, with taxes and benefits applied, depending upon the length of the PDF contract (see statutory deductions and benefits costs).
 Waterloo requires a minimum stipend of $30,000 per year, however PDFs are commonly offered a stipend of at least $40,000 per year (plus benefits).
-The Postdoctoral Office has more information about appointing a PDF.
+The Graduate Studies and Postdoctoral Affairs has more information about appointing a PDF.

 A person employed to work on a research project is classified as a General Assistant when a faculty member hires someone to work full or part-time on a project who is not registered as a full-time student during the period of employment.
 For example, a student who has been employed as a Graduate Research Assistant during the academic term would be paid as a General Assistant for work undertaken during a non-academic term or in the summer.
 Normal Waterloo Human Resources policies must be followed for all General Assistants.